rob-anderson/model_xml/README.md

       end
     end

+The above relies on method_missing to work - so note that if you are using a ruby reserved method name (like id) for your tag, you may need to use the longer form block notation with the field operator:

+    class User < ActiveRecord::Base
+      model_xml do
+        field :id, proc {|u| u.some_other_id_method}
+      end
+    end

 For conditional data sets, you can declare named blocks using block notation like this:

     class User < ActiveRecord::Base